 Give your ItsyBitsy project a lift with the Adafruit AirLift Bitsy Add-On!
-This sweet add-on for the ItsyBitsy lets you use the powerful ESP32 as a WiFi co-processor.
+This sweet add-on for the ItsyBitsy lets you use the powerful ESP32 as a WiFi or BLE co-processor.
 You probably have your favorite ItsyBitsy (like the ItsyBitsy M4) that comes with its own set of awesome peripherals and lots of libraries.
 But it doesn't have WiFi built in!
 So let's give that chip a best friend, the ESP32.
 This chip can handle all the heavy lifting of connecting to a WiFi network and transferring data from a site, even if its using the latest TLS/SSL encryption (it has root certificates pre-burned in).

 Having WiFi managed by a separate chip means your code is simpler, you don't have to cache socket data, or compile in & debug an SSL library.
 Instead the Airlift Add-On allows you to send basic but powerful socket-based commands over 8MHz SPI for high speed data transfer.
 You can use the 3V 32u4, M0, or M4 ItsyBitsy in Arduino although the '32u4 will not be able to do very complex tasks or buffer a lot of data because they do not have a lot of RAM.
 The add-on also works great with CircuitPython, though a SAMD51/Cortex M4 minimum required since we need a bunch of RAM.
 All you need is an SPI bus and 2 control pins plus a power supply that can provide up to 250mA during WiFi usage.